Home Personal Injury Product Liability

 Strict Liability

-This legal concept could be described as automatic or natural liability, not dependent upon the proving negligence.
+This legal concept could be described as automatic or natural liability, not dependent upon proving negligence.
 Three types of defects may apply:

 • Defective manufacturing